perstromqvist/bmw-ce04-ha/NOTES.md

 **modem-equipped** models the CarData API may still be a richer source, but that is a separate (car-style) integration path.

+### Client ID creation — motorcycle-only owners (confirmed, 2026-06)

+Creating a CarData Client ID requires a CarData-capable vehicle on the account.
+Two owner reports (mine + a Belgian CE 04 owner) showed the Motorrad portal's CarData tab offers only the GDPR data download, not client creation, for a motorcycle-only account. **BMW Motorrad support then confirmed**: for the CE 04, based on the type/model of the telematics module installed on the bike, displaying the Client ID is not possible.
+So this is a telematics-module (hardware) limit — not a mapping or second-owner issue.

+Consequence: a CE 04 owner with no other BMW cannot create a Client ID and therefore cannot use this integration.
+They need another CarData-capable BMW (typically a car) on the same account.
+Other Motorrad models may have different telematics modules and could behave differently — unconfirmed.

+This also closes the client_id investigation.
+App-traffic sniffing surfaced only device/installation IDs (push `clientId`, `X-Client-ID`) and an API-gateway key (`x-cd-apigw-key`) — none are OAuth client IDs.
+The web portal's OAuth client (`b1dd73b8…`, `authorization_code` flow) is **not** device-code-enabled ("invalid client").
+Even a recovered app client_id would hit the same telematics-module gate.
+Dead end, by design — pursue model-neutral support instead.

 ## Neutralization checklist (future, v2.0.0)

 - Domain `bmw_ce04` → `bmw_motorrad` (breaking — requires re-add).